zzsun777/cpp_multithreaded_order_matching_engine/README.md

 **4. Build dependencies :** For Linux , the project is built and tested with GCC4.8 only on CentOS7.

 As for Windows it is using MSVC1200(VS2013).
-An important note about VS2013 , its version shouldn`t be later then Update2 as the project is using C++11 curly brace initialisation and MSVC rollbacked that feature starting from Update3 :
+An important note about VS2013 , its version shouldn`t be later then Update2 as the project is using C++11 curly brace initialisation in MILs and MSVC rollbacked that feature starting from Update3 :

 https://connect.microsoft.com/VisualStudio/feedbackdetail/view/938122/list-initialization-inside-member-initializer-list-or-non-static-data-member-initializer-is-not-implemented